Guillermo-Hidalgo-Gadea/personal-academic-website/content/openlabnotebook/How to keep your Python code tidy with 4 easy tips/index.md

 ---

 Those of us using python for data science without a solid programming background may agree that working code is good-enough code.
 But good enough may depend on how many times you are going to use it, and how much effort you will have to put into deciphering it in the future.
-Your perfectly working code can get very long very quickly and, loosing track of what part of your code was doing what is only natural.
+Your perfectly working code can get very long very quickly, and loosing track of what part of your code was doing what is only natural.
 I will share 4 easy tips that will help keep your code clean.
 Let’s get started.

-### Upgrade your python code with functions, classes, modules and config files
+### Do I need functions, classes, modules and config files?
-When parts of your code are repeated and used several times, it is useful to wrap these sections up as **functions**.
-These functions have to be defined once at the beginning and can be later called repeatedly in your code in a single, very informative line.
+When parts of your code are repeated several times, it is useful to wrap these sections up as **functions**.
+These functions have to be defined once at the beginning of your script and can be called repeatedly in your code in a single, very informative line.
-If these functions get somewhat bigger, and especially when they need several arguments or are even nested, it may be useful to define a **class** instead, with specific attributes and methods.
+If these functions get too big, when they need several arguments or are even nested within each other, it may be useful to define a **class** instead, with specific attributes and methods.

-A further problem with an unclear script structure appears when you need to input hardcoded parameters directly into the source code (e.g., file paths).
+A further problem with an unclear script structure appears when you need to input hardcoded parameters directly into the source code (e.g., adapting file paths).
 A very handy trick to make your life easier in the future, and also help out colleagues that may want to use your code, is to bundle and outsource hardcoded parameters to a separate **config file** (e.g., yaml).
-This file will contain all parameters that need to be adapted and will be 'human readable' (for those not used to read code).
-Last but not least, you can also outsource classes and functions to other python files and load them as **modules** in your tidy and manageable script.
+This file will contain all parameters that need to be adapted beforehand and most of all, is 'human readable' for those not used to read code.
+Last but not least, you can keep on outsourcing classes and functions to separate python files and import them as **modules** in your now tidy and manageable script.

 ### Let’s start with an example:
-I previously extracted 3D coordinates from synchronized face videos using [DeepLabCut](http://www.mackenziemathislab.org/deeplabcut) and [Anipose](https://anipose.readthedocs.io/en/latest/) (check out the previous post on [facial expression analysis using unsupervised machine learning](https://guillermohidalgogadea.com/openlabnotebook/upgrade-your-next-zoom-meeting/)).
+In a previous example on [facial expression analysis using unsupervised machine learning](https://guillermohidalgogadea.com/openlabnotebook/upgrade-your-next-zoom-meeting/) I extracted 3D coordinates from synchronized face videos using [DeepLabCut](http://www.mackenziemathislab.org/deeplabcut) and [Anipose](https://anipose.readthedocs.io/en/latest/).

 {{< youtube id="JaR1tO0EBnU" autoplay="true" >}}

-The following python script (1) reads a csv dataset (2) filters some variables, (3) builds a skeleton for each time frame connecting some body parts of interest, (4) creates 3D plots at every timeframe, and (5) creates a video of the skeleton over time.
-Although 67 lines may still be manageable, it is easy to lose track of each block when upscaling to the entire analysis pipeline, or even when repeating the code for a second dataset.
+Now, the following python script (1) reads the csv dataset (2) filters some variables, (3) builds a skeleton for each time frame by connecting some body parts of interest, (4) creates 3D plots at every timeframe, and (5) creates a video of the skeleton over time, as shown above.
+Although 67 lines of code may still be manageable, it is easy to lose track of each block when upscaling to the entire analysis pipeline, or even when repeating the code with a second, third and n<sup>th</sup> dataset.

 {{< icon name="python" pack="fab" >}} PoseAnalysis.py :
 <div style="overflow: auto; height:300pt; width:100%;">